RIKEN-RCCS/lens3/v2/doc/design.md

 A __ky:random__ entry is an access-key and it is a record: {"owner", "secret_key", "key_policy", "expiration_time", "modification_time"},
 where an owner is a pool-id.
-A key-policy is one of {"readwrite", "readonly", "writeonly"}, whose names are borrowed from MinIO.
+A key-policy is one of {"readwrite", "readonly", "writeonly"}, whose names are borrowed from backend.

 ## Bucket policy